myathway-lab/Generate-IAM-users-with-Vault/README.md

 ## Summary <br>

-Our goal on this lab is to provide EC2FullAccess access to our vendors engineer.
+Our goal on this lab is to provide EC2FullAccess access to our vendors engineer.  <br>
-Access Period is just 5 days.
+Access Period is just 5 days.  <br>
-But in this lab, we will simulate it just 5min of lease time.
+But in this lab, we will simulate it just 5min of lease time.  <br>
 All the access will be expired after 5 min.

 <br>